Guided Imagery—What is it?

 Created by Lora Hanna, LISW, psychotherapist and certified hypnotherapist, this recording utilizes both hypnosis and guided imagery for deep relaxation and personal growth.

-1. As these tracks are designed to create a deeply relaxed state, please do not listen to them while driving.
+1. As this recording is designed to create a deeply relaxed state, please do not listen to it while driving.

-2. You will get the most benefit out of these exercises if you set aside uninterrupted time, eliminate distractions, and get yourself into a comfortable position, either sitting or lying down, before listening.
+2. You will get the most benefit out of this experience if you set aside uninterrupted time, eliminate distractions, and get yourself into a comfortable position, either sitting or lying down, before listening.

 3. It is most helpful to adopt a nonjudgemental, receptive attitude while listening, without trying to force or critique the process.
 Just let what happens happen.
 Accept that what happens during the imagery is the best thing for you at that time, even if the outcome is different than you expected.